Behaviour integrators

 symmetry declared by the behaviour.

-Behaviour integrators and MFront
+Behaviour integrators based on MFront behaviours

-Behaviour integrators rely on external behaviours that shall be
+Most behaviour integrators rely on external behaviours that shall be

-into shared libraries that are loaded dynamically when an behaviour
+compiled by MFront into shared libraries that are loaded

-integrator is loaded.
+dynamically when an behaviour integrator is loaded.

 Mechanical behaviour integrator